-5. In an effort to distribute monies to as many CUPFA members as possible, the Committee will give a lower priority to, and may have to exclude altogether, applicants who have received funding in the same academic year as well as those who have received funding for two consecutive academic years (with the possible exception in #3 above).
+- The Committee will give a lower priority to, and may have to exclude those who have received funding for two consecutive academic years.
 These decisions may be influenced by the availability of funds and the number and quality of new applications.

-8. In the case of conferences, the Committee will give priority to those presenting a paper or giving a workshop, but will also fund attendance.
-Simple attendance may be funded at a percentage of the total costs; presentation of a paper will receive full funding.
+- The Committee will give priority to conference requests that include presenting a paper or giving a workshop.
+Funding requests for simple attendance may be funded at a percentage of the total costs.

-10. The fund is not intended to be a source of doctoral fellowships.
-The Committee will not fund tuition fees for postgraduate study, nor will it grant a stipend for work on a Ph.D. thesis.
-It may be possible, however, to fund some support for expenses related to thesis research, such as the costs of printing and binding a thesis.
+- The Fund is not intended to be a resource for doctoral fellowships and will not fund tuition fees for postgraduate study or provide a stipend for work on a PhD thesis.
+Some support for expenses related to thesis research may be possible, such as the costs of printing and binding a thesis.

 - The Fund cannot provide a salary or stipend to the applicant, provide capital equipment (e.g. a computer), or create/contribute to a money-making asset for the applicant.

 - The Fund can cover costs associated with book production, but cannot cover publishing costs or payments.